bluecolor/redact/backend/docs/index.md

-# Duck
+# Redact

-Duck is an online data masking, redaction and sensitive data discovery platform that leverages and extends the existing capabilities of common database management systems.
+Redact is an online data masking, redaction and sensitive data discovery platform that leverages and extends the existing capabilities of common database management systems.

 ## Supported Databases

 - [x] Oracle
-- [ ] SQLServer
+- [x] SQLServer
 - [ ] PostgreSQL
 - [ ] MySQL